pengwei715/pengwei715.github.io/_posts/2024-02-26-RLHF-PPO-part2.md

 tags: LLM, PPO, RLHF
 ---

+This blog is the second part of the RLHF-PPO

 ### TRPO

 - Trust region policy optimization enforces KL divergence constraint on the policy update